 Arrival at the airport and transfer to the hotel.

 Saint Louis, Jazz in a charming town

-During 5 days we will attend the main event of the Jazz festival, in particularly the evening concerts.
-During the day, time to relax, time to enjoy jam sessions,…
+During 5 days we will attend the main event of the Jazz festival, particularly the evening concerts.
+During the day, time to relax, time to enjoy jam sessions.

 Drive to Dakar where we will stay for the next three days to enjoy the Biennale.
 In the mornings we will do a city tour of Dakar and Gorèè island.
 In the afternoon, we will enjoy the various shows which take place all over the city including the island of Goree and Ngor.
-Three days of visual art, music and theatre in a pure “African Style” in Dakar: the centre of political, artistic and intellectual “renouveau”.
-Artists and program to be announced.
+Three days of visual art, music, and theater in a pure “African Style” in Dakar: the center of political, artistic, and intellectual “renouveau”.
+Artists and programs to be announced.

 Optional: day excursion to Lac Rose, a shallow saltwater lake surrounded by dunes, also known as Lac Retba.
 The water is ten times saltier than in the ocean and thanks to the high concentration the lake often shimmers pink.
 More than 600 workers here collect salt in the traditional way.
 Along the coast, we discover the largest fisherman village in Senegal, more than 4500 wooden painted pirogues came to the shore with the catch of the day… We will live our vehicles for a less intrusive, but fun, donkey chariot to approach the fisherman selling to the local market women, to meet the artisans craving the large pirogues, the painters decorating them with bright colors, and if we are lucky the “local saint” for final blessing before sailing.